hawkinsw/medava/README.md

 What field in the `Transporter` class is responsible for simulating the cargo space?
 The `goods` field!
 We declared it as a `List` and then assigned it an instance of a subclass (which we assessed to also be, techically, a subtype according to the Java specification) of the `abstract` `List` class, the `ArrayList`.
 Remember that `List` and it's subclass `ArrayList` are generic classes.
 They require a type parameter when they are being declared and instantiated.
 The type parameter defines the type of the entity that the `List` (in our case, an `ArrayList`) can hold.
 At this point, our `Transporter`'s `goods` is declared to hold instances of the `Medicine` class (or one of its subclasses).

 To make our `Transporter` more flexible, we are going to need to define a class from which anything that we can put in a `Transporter` will descend!
+This feat is easier said than done!

 If we want the `Transporter` to support transporting both `Medicine`s and, say, `Paint`s, perhaps we could conjure up the notion that both `Medicine` and `Paint` are forms of chemical compounds.
-We could define a class `ChemicalCompound` and say that `Medicine` and `Paint` derive from `ChemicalCompound` so that the `Transporter` could carry both when its cargo (`goods`) is declared to hold only instances of that type (or subclasses, of course).
+In other words, we could define a class `ChemicalCompound` and say that `Medicine` and `Paint` derive from `ChemicalCompound` so that the `Transporter` could carry both when its cargo (`goods`) is declared to hold only instances of that type (or subclasses, of course).

+That seems like a stretch, doesn't it?

-You can see, though, how quickly we will reach the limits of credulity.
-For instance, if want to define a `Transporter` that supports safely transporting shelter pets and fine art, we are going to have a hard time coming up with a class from which they can both descend -- without it seeming totally absurd!
+What if we want to define a `Transporter` that supports safely transporting shelter pets and fine art?
+We are going to have a hard time coming up with a class from which they can both descend -- without it seeming totally absurd!

 The good news is that Java helps us out.
 Every class defined in Java implicitly inherits from the `Object` class!
 The `Object` class is at the root of the inheritance hierarchy and all classes descend therefrom.

 ## Upgrading `Transporter`

-Let's take advantage of this fact and update the `Transporter` to support transporting *any* type of entity.
+Let's take advantage of this fact and update the `Transporter` to support transporting _any_ type of entity.
 First, let's change the declaration of the `goods` field:

 ```Java
     private List<Object> goods;